adamiturabi/arabic-tutorial-book/README.md

 https://adamiturabi.github.io/arabic-tutorial-book/

-The website is password protected because it is not ready for publication.
-But it is available to read for who wishes.
-The password is `password`.

 Use the top menu bar to change font size, change to sepia or dark mode, and to download the PDF.

 # Developer documentation